Hepatoblastoma (Brief information)

 Tissue removal (biopsy)

-For final diagnosis, histological examination of tumour tissue is needed.
+For final diagnosis, histological examination of tumour should be performed.
 The required sample can be obtained via abdominal surgery (laparotomy), which also aims at tumour removal (so-called open biopsy).
 Alternatively, percutaneous punch biopsy is an option.
 This approach involves the sampling of multiple tissue cylinders from the tumour, guided by ultrasound and done in sedation.
 A laparoscopy is done rarely.
 The choice of biopsy technique depends on multiple factors, including the size and operability of the tumour.

 Good to know: children aged between six months and three years may be spared from biopsy, when imaging shows a liver tumour accompanied by elevated AFP-levels in the patient’s blood (higher than 1.000 ng/ml), and when this level is also three times as high as the normal reference at that age.
 According to experience, it is well-known that these scenarios are in accordance with the diagnosis of hepatoblastoma.
 In the framework of research studies, however, a biopsy might be recommended for obtaining more detailed histological information as well as for molecular genetic testing.